CloudReactor/cloudreactor-python-ecs-quickstart/docs/development.md

 ## Running the tasks locally

 The tasks are setup to be run with Docker Compose in `docker-compose.yml`.
-For example, you can build the Docker image that runs the tasks by typing:
+For example, you can build the Docker image that runs `task_1` by typing:

-    docker-compose build
+    docker-compose build task_1

 (You only need to run this again when you change the dependencies required by the project.)

-Then to run, say `task_1`, type:
+Then to run `task_1`, type:

     docker-compose run --rm task_1